Neon:PrairieLand

 When it came to his recount of the day she died, he wrote this about my wife's reaction... (click to enlarge)

-Except, this was a fabrication — a lie.
-This is my father-in-law taking my wife's grief and twisting it to suit his narrative— just another attempt to gaslight.
-Another attempt to justify the hurt and sweep it away like it's nothing.
+Furthermore, this is just another attempt to justify the hurt and sweep it away like it's nothing.
 To once again exalt himself while playing the victim.
+And he is very good at playing the victim.

-Words as A Weapon – Insincerity & Narcissism {↑}
+Words as A Weapon – Insincerity & Narcissism {}

 You might think that I'm being unloving and uncharitable by sharing all of this, and you might be right.

-But what I want to make clear is that my wife and I have always sought to follow the Bible by coming to my inlaws to work through the hurt, seek reconciliation and see the relationship restored.
+But what I want to make clear is that my wife and I have always sought to follow the Bible by coming to my in-laws to work through the hurt, seek reconciliation and see the relationship restored.
 We try hard always to forgive even though this pattern of toxicity and hurt keeps repeating.

 I have even had my father-in-law tell us he is too old to change.
 Not too old – just unwilling.
 Unwilling because it would mean focusing on someone other than himself.